eluv-io/hackathon/README.md

 # Eluvio instructions for Cal Hacks 5.0

+### Slides from the Pre-Hackathon Meeting

+See the ELUVIO @ CALHACKS pdf in this repo

-:sparkles: Check back after 12 midnight on Friday November 2 :sparkles:
+:sparkles: Check back after 12 midnight on Friday November 2 for sample code and supporting READMEs:sparkles:

 ### Docs